 We sell a fantastic range of Empire State Building memorabilia on the 80th Floor Gift Shop, most of which is exclusive, or online.

 The Empire State Building is fully ADA compliant.
 We have handicapped restrooms on the 86th Floor Observatory and also have lowered viewing walls and binoculars.
 Service dogs are allowed throughout the building.
 Motorized and non-motorized wheelchairs are permitted.
 The 86th Floor has ramps to make getting around easier and lowered viewing walls so that visitors in chairs can still take in the view.
-The 102nd Floor currently has a higher wall, but we are working to make it more accessible to all our visitors.
+The 102nd Floor Observatory features floor-to-ceiling glass windows with unobstructed views.

 After Your Visit

 For lost items, call (212) 736-3100.
 If you find items while visiting, please take them to the Visitor Information Desk in the Main Lobby.
 Unclaimed items will not be kept after 7 days.